22 July 2015

 A Lei Huo Bian with its touch hole and hollowed part visible.
 Private collection.

-Although not mentioned in Wu Bei Zhi (《武備志》), Lei Huo Bian shaped like a Tie Chi (鐵尺) is not unheard of.
+Although not mentioned in Wu Bei Zhi (《武備志》), Some Lei Huo Bian were made to resemble a Tie Chi (鐵尺).

 5 comments: